-The CCAF and BFA Global produced this deck to support fintech startups working in India and those seeking to enter the Indian fintech market.
+The Cambridge Centre for Alternative Finance (CCAF) and BFA Global have produced this deck to support fintech startups working in India and those seeking to enter the Indian fintech market in navigating the regulatory environment.

-This deck provides an overview of India's regulatory regime as it relates to the fintech verticals of:
+This deck provides an overview of India's regulation of e-commerce and digital financial services platforms.